e-comas/e-comas.com/_posts/2025-04-04-viva-las-vegas-everything-we-learned-at-prosper-show-2025.md

 Move over Avengers, Justice League, Ghostbusters… The Expandables joined forces at the show, with an incredible-looking themed stand to help sellers learn how to expand their business globally.

 Made up of our own CEO [Jérôme de Guigné](https://www.linkedin.com/in/jeromedeguigne-amazon-expert/) (Captain Expansion), YLT Translations’ [Jana Krekic](https://www.linkedin.com/in/jana-krekic-04739227/)(Colonel Localization), and AVASK’s [Melanie Shabangu](https://www.linkedin.com/in/melanie-v-katsaris-28bb3524/) (General Compliance), the superhero team donned capes, helped brands and caused a stir at Prosper.

+Jana says: “Our session was great – it was full of insights, especially our take on the tariffs and the most recent events happening in the our industry.
+Attendees could learn new things about tariffs, TikTok and other things they couldn't hear elsewhere.

+“I didn't hear a single session because we were so busy with everyone who was walking the floor.
+So when it comes to the number of attendees, I think this year was great, especially comparing to two years ago."

-Read all about it [here](https://e-comas.com/2025/02/19/the-expandables-unite-at-prosper-meet-your-global-expansion-superheroes.html).
+Read more about The Expendables [here](https://e-comas.com/2025/02/19/the-expandables-unite-at-prosper-meet-your-global-expansion-superheroes.html)

 ![Expandables stand](/images/uploads/expandables-stand.jpg "Expandables stand")